pyocd/pyOCD/README.md

 Examples
 --------
 ### Tests
-A series of tests are on the test directory:
+A series of tests are provided in the test directory:
-* basic_test.py: simple test that checks:
+* basic_test.py: a simple test that checks:
   * read/write core registers
   * read/write memory
   * stop/resume/step the execution